Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Filters narrow the data before the dashboard calculates charts, KPIs, forecasts, and anomalies.

-The dashboard always answers this question.
+The dashboard answers this question.

 What do the results look like for the data you've selected?